makrai/notes/park21-vad-from-categ-emo.md

 ## Predicting Categorical Emotion Labels (Fig.  1c)

 * pick
-  * one emotion label having the maximum probability among labels (single-label case, Eq.
-9), or
+  * the emotion label with the maximum prob among labels (single-label, Eq 9) or
   * multiple labels with probability over a certain threshold (multi-label)
     * The threshold is a hyperparameter of the model, set to 0.51/3
     * ie geometric mean of the three distributions